Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 (use games), or ROS 2 / DDS QoS semantics (use robotics).

-games authorizes the data plane — the token’s claims carry the tenant and the
+games authorizes the data plane.
+The token’s claims carry the tenant and the

 - Realtime Tracks — the MoQT primitive underneath.